michaelnozbe/iPadOnly.com/_book/before.md

 ---
 part: one
-title: Chapter 4.
-Our lives before the iPad...
+title: Our lives before the iPad...
 subtitle: "When going #iPadOnly simplifies everything"
 ---